joeepark/50projects-JS-HTML-CSS/README.md

+# Here is an accumulation of micro projects for me to master JavaScript/HTML/CSS.
+The goal here is to focus on creating features with JavaScript functionality and to implement good-looking designs that are responsive to media queries.

 ## <b>Expanding Cards</b>
 - Created clickable containers
 - Added event listeners to change the active container shown based on status